Finite-Agent Stochastic Differential Games on Large Graphs: I. The Linear-Quadratic Case: The Equilibrium via Fictitious Play

 \subsection{The mathematical formulation}

 To prepare for stating the convergence result in later contexts, we describe the procedure of FP in mathematical terms.
 Firstly, rewrite the state dynamics and the cost functionals in terms of the graph Laplacian \(L\).
-Using equation~\eqref{eqn:mean_rev_graph_lap}, the state dynamics~\eqref{eqn:state_dynamics} is rewritten as
+Using equation~\eqref{eqn:mean_rev_graph_lap}, the state dynamics~\eqref{eqn:state_dynamics} can be rewritten as

 and the cost functionals~\eqref{eqn:running_cost}--\eqref{eqn:terminal_cost} are rewritten as

 To provide a clear description of how FP works, we summarize the notations used as follows.